dqops/dqo/docs/checks/column/anomaly/median-change-30-days.md

 # median change 30 days data quality checks

-Column level check that ensures that the median in a monitored column has changed by a fixed rate since the last readout from last month.
+A column-level check that ensures that the median in a monitored column has changed by a fixed rate since the last readout from last month.

 ___